HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 The survey MUST be announced to the membership of the Human Cell Atlas (through its the Registration mailing list) with a minimum of a two week last call for responses.

 At the conclusion, UX MUST summarize insights from the survey and present at the next DCP PM meeting.
 Following a one week review to incorporate feedback, the survey MUST be shared by UX with the membership of the Human Cell Atlas and announced on the *HumanCellAtlas #dcp* slack channel.

+UX MAY also share critical UX insights from other sources independent of the Survey for consideration by the Project Leads during the creation of the Roadmap.

 #### Roadmap Retrospective